electronicdreamplant/electronicdreamplant.github.io/_france/2026-08-20-what-is-life-like-in-eguisheim.md

 Our limited interaction with Le Marie has been entirely positive.
 We had to register as locals just after we arrived, which was wonderfully informal.
 But while there Rachel mentioned my mobility issues and asked if there was anything they could do.
 So the very next day we had a monthly permit to park in the main car park for free to make getting around that bit easier.

 There's also a service to check in on your house while you are away on holiday if you give them prior notice.
-And of course, the pride in the appearance of the village itself means that flowe baskets, litter picking and weedkilling keep the place looking wonderful.
+And of course, the pride in the appearance of the village itself means that flower displays, litter picking and weedkilling keep the place looking wonderful.

 When was UK local government last like this?